sirsean/axie/README.md

 This interacts with the Axie Infinity API.

+NOTE: most of this is probably deprecated and not working.

 You can use it to look for axies for sale in a way that's not possible through their filter UI.
 For example, you can sort in descending order by attack, defense, attack+defense, each individual stat, purity, and at